Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter

 \begin{prop} There exist an absolute constant $C_0>0$ and a constant\footnote{Contrary to $C$, the constant $C_0$ does not depend on $C_f$, $\overline{C}$, $C_{\mathcal{T} \mathcal{U}}$ and $C_{\mathcal{L} \mathcal{L}}$.} $C>0$ such that, for all $t \in [0,T[$,

-This improves in particular the bootstrap assumptions \eqref{boot_vlasov_1}-\eqref{boot_vlasov_3} if $\epsilon$ is small enough and provided that $C_f$ is choosen large enough. \end{prop} \begin{rem} One can check during the upcoming computations that the initial decay hypotheses on $f$ could be lowered.
-We made the choice to simplify the presentation and then to work with energy norms weighted by $z^a$, where the exponent $a$ is as simple as possible. \end{rem} In order to unify the proof of these three inequalities, we introduce for any multi-index $|I|\leq N$ the quantity
+This improves in particular the bootstrap assumptions \eqref{boot_vlasov_1}-\eqref{boot_vlasov_3} if $\epsilon$ is small enough and provided that $C_f$ is chosen large enough. \end{prop} \begin{rem} One can check during the upcoming computations that the initial decay hypotheses on $f$ stated in Theorem \ref{main-thm_detailed} could be lowered.
+The choices made in Theorem \ref{main-thm_detailed} allow for an easier presentation with energy norms for $f$ weighted by $z^a$, where the exponent $a$ is as simple as possible. \end{rem} In order to unify the proof of these three inequalities, we introduce for any multi-index $|I|\leq N$ the quantity

 According to the energy estimate of Proposition \ref{prop_vlasov_cons}, we have